djrrb/drawbotlab/README.md

 # drawbotlab
 Some helpers for <a href="http://drawbot.readthedocs.org">DrawBot</a> that I tend to use and reuse.
-Instead of copy/paste, now I call them like this:
+I used to just copy/paste these things into my drawbot scripts, but it seems cleaner to just call them like this:

 <code>
 from drawbotlab.color import RGBColor